Ha-L0/Ha-L0.github.io/_posts/2022-01-30-[H4]-Proving-Grounds-Practice-hawat.md

 # post exploitation

 Our goal here will be to write a `web shell` to the target.
-So before we can write the shell, we need to check where the `www` root folder of the targt server is located.
+Before we can write the shell, we need to check where the `www` root folder of the targt server is located.

 ## determine web folder
-The `phphinfo.php` file we detected earlier on `http://192.168.152.147:30455` leas a web folder location.
+The `phphinfo.php` file we detected earlier on `http://192.168.152.147:30455` leaks a web folder location.

 > `$_SERVER['DOCUMENT_ROOT']	/srv/http`
 {: .prompt-info }